- It is the policy of the UIC that OPRS staff must capture and document decisions at both convened review and in the expedited review process.

 - Notification of the emergency use of an FDA regulated product.

-- Protocol-related correspondence including approval, modification or deferral notices; notifications of impending expiration of IRB approval (90-60-30 Day Reminders, Expiration Notices) and approved consent forms and recruitment materials is sent to the investigator via email.
+- Protocol-related correspondence including approval, modification, or deferral notices; and notifications of impending expiration of IRB approval (90-60-30 Day Reminders, Expiration Notices) is sent to the investigator via email and are available via OPRS Live.
+Approved documents (informed consents, recruitment materials, etc.) are available via OPRS Live.

 - UIC OPRS does not provide handwritten (“wet”) signatures on protocol-related correspondence to investigators, research staff, and Department Heads generated through its RiSC database system.
 All protocol-related correspondence generated through RiSC are considered official UIC IRB business and are only sent by individuals who have been authorized by the UIC IRB.